SogaOk/cloud_projects/README.md

 ![asg config](./imgs/create_asg1.JPG)

 Select the custom VPC and availability zones/subnets you want your instances to be launched in.
 Here we select our private instances so as to prevent direct access to our web servers from the internet.
-Click Next
+Click Next.

 ![asg config 2](./imgs/create_asg2.JPG)